smartdevicelink/sdl_hmi_integration_guidelines/docs/UI/SetGlobalProperties/index.md

 5. In case SDL sends request with some values in `customKeys` array, HMI must:
     * use these values to change the special characters shown in customizable keys
     * keep default values in the remaining keys, if the array is less than or equal to customizable keys amount
+6. Depending on the value of `maskInputCharacters`, the HMI must do the following when displaying the keyboard:
+    * DISABLE_INPUT_KEY_MASK (default if not set) - Display input characters submitted by the user in the input box normally
+    * ENABLE_INPUT_KEY_MASK - Mask input characters submitted by the user in the input box
+    * USER_CHOICE_INPUT_KEY_MASK - Mask input characters by default and provide a toggle option for the user to disable masking

 _Note: HMI should not duplicate special characters on keyboard._